unccd/Prais4-reporting-manual/SO1.md

 Estimating changes in productivity over time is based on the multi-temporal analysis of the annual productivity using three metrics:

-1. Trend: measures the trajectory of change in annual productivity over the long term per pixel;
+1. **Trend**: measures the trajectory of change in annual productivity over the long term per pixel;

-2. State: compares the current to historical annual productivity per pixel;
+2. **State**: compares the current to historical annual productivity per pixel;

-3. Performance: indicates the level of local annual productivity over an area compared with other areas with a similar land productivity potential.
+3. **Performance**: indicates the level of local annual productivity over an area compared with other areas with a similar land productivity potential.

 The changes observed in each of the three metrics are combined to determine persistent land productivity trajectories represented in five classes comparable with the default dataset provided by JRC (see table 3 below).
 They are also used to determine whether a pixel is degraded or not degraded in the baseline period and whether a pixel is degrading, improving or stable in the reporting period (see Step 5).